Samsung/tizen-docs/docs/platform/release-notes/tizen-8-0-m2.md

 - Aurum
   - Support for UI context changed event has been added.
   - Support for UI scrolling finished event has been added.
-  - Supports for enabling xPath command
+  - Support for enabling xPath command
-  - Supports for getting the window rotation angle
+  - Support for getting the window rotation angle
-  - Supports for getting information whether application idle or not
+  - Support for getting information whether the application is idle or not
   - Improves the performance of finding element
-  - Supports for window rotation function
+  - Support for window rotation function
   - Improves the performance of creating xPath
-- UI Analyzer(internal Tool)
+- UI Analyzer (internal Tool)
-  - Supports for the information of rotated window
+  - Support for the information of rotated window
-  - Supports for enhanced test recording
+  - Support for enhanced test recording
-  - Supports for testing validataions
+  - Support for testing validation
-  - Supports for playing the recorded tests and showing the result
+  - Support for playing the recorded tests and showing the result
-  - Supports for saving the recorded tests and loading the saved file
+  - Support for saving the recorded tests and loading the saved file
-  - Supports for playing the smoke tests automatically
+  - Support for playing the smoke tests automatically
 - Vector Animation
   - Tizenvg has been updated to the latest thorvg.